Amalaga19/Project-Helios/README.md

 }
 ```

-- npm run dev: Stars the development sever
+- npm run dev: Stars the development server
 - npm run build: Builds the project for production
-- npm start: Starts the produciton server.
+- npm start: Starts the production server.
 - npm run lint: Lints the codebase to ensure code quality

 ### Project Structure

-Understnaidn the project structure can help you navigate more effectively:
+Understanding the project structure can help you navigate more effectively:

-### Exaple of using Next.UI components
+### Example of using Next.UI components

 We utilize the Next.UI for building user interfaces.
 Here is an example of how to integrate a Next.UI component: